Tinashe40/Microservices--Java--Property_Management/api-gateway/README.md

 | `/api/properties/**`, `/api/floors/**`, `/api/units/**` | `property-service` |

 The gateway also exposes the OpenAPI documentation for the services.
 You can access the Swagger UI at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) to view and interact with the APIs of all the services.

+## Security

+The API Gateway includes a security filter that logs the headers of incoming requests.
+This can be extended to implement more complex security schemes.

+## Resilience

+The API Gateway uses Resilience4j to provide circuit breaker capabilities.
+This helps to prevent a single failing service from bringing down the entire system.

 ## Configuration